edwardcallow/tesco-jargon/s.md

 > ![Distribution](assets/images/tag-distribution.png)

 #### Skilled pay grade
-Pay grade above Customer Assistant and eligible for a skills payment.
+Pay grade above Customer Assistant (B/C grade) and eligible for a skills payment.
 Used in stores and customer fulfilment centres.
 > Also known as D grade.

 #### SKU